mobile marketing strategy

 5. Evaluate Your Mobile Marketing

-1. Grow the number of mobile website users by 60% in the next 3 months.
+1. Grow the number of mobile website users by 60% in the next 3 months

-At the end of the said 3 months, you will check if the number of website mobile users grew by 60%.
+At the end of 3 months, you will check if the number of website mobile users grew by 60%.
 If it did, congratulations.
 If it didn’t, you underachieved.
 If it grew from over 60% to 100% or even more, you did great.

-2. Acquire 10,000 new accounts through the mobile website in the next 3 months.
+2. Acquire 10,000 new accounts through the mobile website in the next 3 months

-3. Gain $700,000 in revenue through your mobile website in the next 3 months.
+3. Gain $700,000 in revenue through your mobile website in 3 months

 Secondly, check if your activities fit into the budget.